 Indeed, no other socio-ethno-religious minority in America has had its sense of ‘being’ so challenged.
-The African American Muslim nonetheless managed to carve out an identity and culture that is unique and specific only to African American Muslims.
+Nonetheless they managed to carve out an identity and culture that is unique and specific only to African American Muslims.

-Truly the African American Muslim cultural distinctiveness is found through name choice and spellings, dress of men and women, artistic development, marriage rites and practices, politics and spirituality.
+African American Muslim cultural distinctiveness is found in many personal name choices and spellings.
+As well as: dress styles of men and women, artistic development, marriage rites and practices, politics and spirituality.
 Even something as simple as ‘the bean pie’ is distinct and unique to the African American Muslim.

-The influence of African American Muslims in the outer society is often seen in attempts at Islamic names in the Black community, music and spoken word with political and uplifting messages, Afro-centric clothing like kufi caps or turbans and even slang as inner city youths refer to their friends as their ‘sahaab’.
+The influence of African American Muslims in the outer society is prolific.
+It is seen in attempts at Islamic names in the Black community, music and spoken word with political and uplifting messages, Afro-centric clothing like kufi caps or turbans and even slang as inner city youths refer to their friends as their ‘sahaab’.

 Not An Easy Task

-But this was no easy task as the assault on the development of a nation of American Muslims from within the American society has been a steady stream of challenges.
+But this was no easy task.
+The assault on the development of American Muslims from within the American society has been a steady stream of challenges.

-However, even with government authorized institutions in place to destroy the cultural and religious identity of the Africans; these Muslims still left little bread crumbs or pebbles for future generations.
+However, even with government authorized institutions to destroy the cultural and religious identity of the Africans.
+Still, these suppressed Muslims left little bread crumbs or pebbles of Islam for future generations.
+This included:

-But the greatest maintenance of any semblance of Muslim identity from these Africans was the constant influx of new Muslims from Africa that could tell those who were in bondage information about their true self.
+But the greatest maintenance of Muslim identity from these Africans was the constant influx of new Muslims from Africa.
+African Muslims could tell those in bondage or astray information about their true self.

-With the abolition of slavery in the late 1800’s the newly freed slaves attempted to maintain themselves in a nation that held them in disdain rather than offer a nationwide or indeed worldwide apology or remorse for inflicting a three continent atrocity and genocide upon them as a people.
+With the abolition of slavery in the late 1800’s the newly freed slaves attempted to maintain themselves in a nation that held them in disdain.
+There was never a nationwide or worldwide apology or remorse for inflicting a three-continent atrocity and genocide upon these people.

 A Nation Within a Nation

-The new free African Americans found freedom was difficult without an education, land, money, human and social rights and most importantly protection.
-The wholesale lynching and murder of African American people was the norm and even today many middle age and older African Americans can relate a story of the horrible death of a distant family member.
+The newly free African Americans found freedom difficult without education, land, money, human and social rights.
+And most importantly, they had no protection.
+The wholesale lynching and murder of African American people was the norm.
+Even today, many older African Americans can relate a story of the horrible death of a distant family member.